berman619/challenge-1/README.md

 THEN I find a concise, descriptive title

-To Do:
-1. Create Semantic HTML Elements
+Description of work executed:
+1. Created semantic HTML elements and removed non-semantic HTML elements where applicable
-2. HTML elements should follow a logical structure independent of styling and positioning
+2. Ensured that HTML elements follow a logical structure independent of styling and positioning
-3. Give image elements alt attributes
+3. Gave all image elements alt attributes
-4. Make heading attributes fall in sequential order
+4. Adjusted heading attributes to fall in sequential order
-5. Give title element a concise, descriptive title
+5. Gave the title element on the page a concise, descriptive title
+6. Added comments in HTML document noting the start of each new section (header, aside, etc.)

+Screenshot of deployed webpage:

+Link to deployed webpage: